 - Start by choosing your ribbon.
 A grosgrain is recommended because it will not slip like a satin ribbon.
-If you have a grosgrain in the right colour and at least ¾” (2cm) wide then this is the best choice for you.
+If you have a grosgrain in the right color and at least ¾” (2cm) wide then this is the best choice for you.

 - Take the raw edge of the item you are making and insert it between the two sides of the folded ribbon.
 The ribbon should cover the raw edge of the garment on both sides.
-Use your straight pins and put them in vertically to hold the fabric securely in place.
+Use your straight pins and put them vertically to hold the fabric securely in place.

 - Stitch with a straight stitch so the needle catches both sides of the ribbon and encases the raw edges inside.
 Run a straight stitch along the edge, but check to see both sides are being caught in the stitching.
-A zigzag stitch is recommended as an alternative stitch to ensure that both sides of the fabric has been connected.
+A zigzag stitch is recommended as an alternative stitch to ensure that both sides of the fabric have been connected.